Appdynamics/aws-storagegateway-monitoring-extension/README.md

 3. Set the decryptionKey field in config.yml with the encryption key used, as well as the resulting encrypted awsAccessKey and awsSecretKey in their respective fields.

+Please visit [this page](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397) to get detailed instructions on password encryption.
+The steps in this document will guide you through the whole process.

 ## Metrics
 Typical metric path: **Application Infrastructure Performance|\<Tier\>|Custom Metrics|Amazon StorageGateway|\<Account Name\>|\<Region\>|Gateway Id|\<Gateway Id\>|Gateway Name|\<Gateway Name\>** followed by the metrics defined in the link below:

 - [StorageGateway Metrics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/awssg-metricscollected.html)

-## Credentials Encryption
-Please visit [this page](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397) to get detailed instructions on password encryption.
-The steps in this document will guide you through the whole process.

 ## Extensions Workbench